bm0801389031/week19/README.md

 Don't forget to convert the percent parameter as a percentage in the body of your function: if the parameter percent is 2 you have to convert it to 0.02.

 FUNDAMENTALS

+## second function Sum of two lowest positive int

+Description:
+Create a function that returns the sum of the two lowest positive numbers given an array of minimum 4 positive integers.
+No floats or non-positive integers will be passed.

+For example, when an array is passed like [19, 5, 42, 2, 77], the output should be 7.

+[10, 343445353, 3453445, 3453545353453] should return 3453455.

+FUNDAMENTALSARRAYS